Lotus berthelotii

 Overview

-Sun: Full Sun (at least 6 hours daily)
+Sun: Full Sun

-Bloom Season: Late Spring to Summer (long-blooming in heat and sun)
+Bloom Season: Late Spring through Summer

 Growth Rate: Fast